rhawalsh/bunsen/BuildingAndTestingInBunsen.md

 ## Finding the results for the perl tests

-By default, running the `runtests.pl` or `vdotests.pl` with no additional options will log output to stdout.
+By default, running `runtests.pl` or `vdotests.pl` with no additional options will log output to stdout.

 If you want the results to go to a logfile, add the `--log` option to the command.
 When running via `make jenkins` the logfiles are relocated to the base of the repository under the logfiles directory (e.g. ~/vdo-devel/logfiles or ~/common/logfiles)